 - written out money contracts

 - why do people write contracts

 - important to write out contracts

-- why should a contract be in writing
+- why agreements should be in writing

-- why people write contracts
+- why we write contract

 - why write a contract